tylerelias/OverseerServer/README.md

 ### Bugs / Missing features

-- Currently, the Overseer stops at the final step $n$, but does not terminate all connections.
+- Currently, the Overseer stops at the final step *n*, but does not terminate all connections.
 Not a fatal bug, but an annoying one.
 - No Completed transactions overview.
 Simply save a completed transaction to a CompletedTransactions: *Hashmap<TransactionID, PersonTransaction>*